 Board games , especially children’s games can be in abundance and you can pick up some bargains.
 I managed to pick up Twister for £1.99 practically unused.
 Of course, you should check for any missing game pieces if possible before buying.

-6. Computer games
+Computer games

 As previously stated, I always do a quick sold items search to check if a game is worth reselling.
 Anything that you find in every shop, like the aforementioned Fifa, and Dr Kawashima’s Brain Training for the DS, is definitely not!

-So there we have my 6 things to buy secondhand.
 What else do you like to look out for at car boot sales or charity shops?
 Drop me a comment and let me know.